jbtiglao/social-media-API/README.md

   ## Installation
   * Clone my repository on GitHub.

-  * Open the file on Visual Studo Code.
+  * Open the file on Visual Studio Code.
 Create your  `.gitignore` file.

   * Check the `package.json`.
 To set up all the existing npm packages, run `npm init`.